 In December 2016, was launched an international search for a technical team to design a new cruise ship terminal in Liverpool.
 The new facility will be located on River Mersey (former Princes Jetty off Princes Parade), approx 1000 ft (305 m) downriver from the Pier Head terminal.

-- The new terminal will be capable of handling turnaround cruise vessels (on round-trip UK itineraries) with max capacity of 3600 passengers.
+- The new terminal can handle turnaround cruise vessels (on roundtrip UK itineraries) with max capacity of 3600 passengers.

-- Terminal building is expected to be 2-storey.
+- Terminal building is 2-storey.
 Development plans were based on land reclaimed from River Mersey.
 The project also included construction of a new quay wall, changes on Princess Parade (allowing tour buses and shuttles), also a new passenger terminal, luggage storage facility, passport control, vehicle pick up area, large car parking.